Kraton Ngayogyakarta Hadiningrat: Architecture

 The palace's chief architect was Sultan Hamengkubuwono I, who founded the Yogyakarta Sultanate.
 His architectural expertise was appreciated by the Dutch scientist Theodoor Gautier Thomas Pigeaud and Lucien Adam, who considered him a worthy successor of Pakubuwono II (founder of the Surakarta Sunanate).
 The palace layout, which followed the basic design of the old city of Yogyakarta, was completed in 1755–1756; another building was added by a later Sultan of Yogyakarta.

-The complex consists of a courtyard covered with sand from the south coast, a main building and a secondary building.
+The complex consists of a courtyard covered with sand from the south coast, a main building, and a secondary building.
 The buildings are separated by a wall with a regol in semar tinandu style.
 The palace door is made of thick teak.
 Behind (or in front of) a gate in Javanese architecture is usually an insulating wall (Renteng or Baturono), sometimes with a distinctive, traditional ornament.

 The wooden buildings of the complex have a traditional Javanese architectural style, decorated with flora, fauna, or nature motifs.
 Foreign influences (Portuguese, Dutch, and Chinese) are also seen.
 The buildings are of joglo construction.

 The trapezoidal joglo roof is usually covered with red or gray shingles, tiles, or zinc.
 It is supported by a central pillar (soko guru) and secondary pillars.
-Pillars are usually dark green or black, with yellow, light-green, red or gold highlights.
+Pillars are usually dark green or black, with yellow, light green red or gold highlights.
 Other wooden building elements match the pillars in color.

-For the stone pedestal (Ompak), the black color is combined with gold ornamentation.
+The stone pedestal (Ompak), the black color is combined with gold ornamentation.
 White dominates the walls of the building and the complex.
-The floor, usually made of white marble or patterned tiles, is higher than the sandy courtyard.
+The floor, usually white marble or patterned tiles, is higher than the sandy courtyard.
 Some buildings have a higher main floor.
 Other buildings have a square stone (Selo Gilang) for the sultan's throne.

 Each building is classified by use.
-The main-class building (used by the sultan) has more ornamentation than the lower-class buildings, which have simple ornamentation or none at all.
+The main-class building (used by the sultan) has more ornamentation than the lower-class buildings, which have little or no ornamentation.